awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 # Encounters

+## Anodea, the Wailing Reaper legend
+Likely the players will hear this from Lysandre, but they may end up getting it from another NPC.

+> About a century ago a woman lived in town named Anodea.
+She fell in love with a man named Garrett, and they soon married.
+>
+> Like now, like seemingly always, there was a war going on.
+Shortly after their marriage, before the two could start their life together, Garrett was conscripted.
+>
+> Anodea waited for her husband to come home.
+Every day she would go to Higgin's Lookout to watch for his return.
+She eagerly met each ship at the dock; hoping to see him, or at least a letter.
+>
+> As the months dragged on and hope dwindled, grief took it's place.
+She grew angry.
+First at the navy that took her husband, then at the ships that brought no word of him, finally at the town of Ardea itself.
+Rage and grief consumed her.
+Some say her pain itself was greater than her body could bear.
+She died ten years after he left.
+>
+> But death wasn't the end.
+Shortly after she died, her spirit began roaming the island at night.
+She would alternate between crying and lashing out at any living being she encountered.
+Priests and Mages rarely visit this island, and the ones that did weren't able to put her spirit to rest.
+>
+> Years went by with Anodea's spirit terrorizing the town.
+The people came to call her "The Wailing Reaper", and began to fear going out of town at night.
+Then, five years after her death, her spirit stopped appearing.
+>
+> Up until a few weeks ago, when she again began stalking the night outside of town.

+---

+If Lysandre is recounting the story (or asked about it) here's her addition to it.

+> I've been researching Anodea's story since her spirit reappeared.
+She seemed to start up again after that naval investigator came through, wandering about outside of town near the inn.
+When he left (Insight vs Deception), her spirit resumed her nighttime attacks.

+If the party succeeds on an Insight check, Lysandre admits that she took his things from his room after he disappeared.
+She claims she was hoping to find something in his things that could help put the spirit to rest.

+If the party confronts her with the fact they found the naval investigator *and* the tax collectors murdered in a cave, one of two things happens:
+* If they've covered most of the clues, or have already done the stakeout fight, she initiates combat (either in her shop or by retreating to her shop)
+* If they haven't covered most of the clues, she says that she mentioned this legend in talking to them but didn't expect them to try to investigate it.
+She suggests they try to confront the spirit and put it to rest.

 ## Wailing Reaper stakeout encounter
 Party sees a figure in a dark kill cloak one of Gar's sheep.
 Gar cries out at it, alerting it to initiate combat.